alburezg/rsocsim_workshop_paa/README.md

 about kinship dynamics.

-In previous research, SOCSIM has been especially helpful for studying kin loss in connection with mortality change Snyder et al. (2022).
+In previous research, SOCSIM has been especially helpful for studying kin loss in connection with mortality change (Zagheni 2011; Verdery et al. 2020; Snyder et al. 2022).
 Here we will focus on a simple example, changes in the rate of experiencing the loss of a relative over time.
-We will define as our reference group women aged 25-39 and alive in a given year: thus, the sample frame will change in each year.
+We will define as our reference group women aged 25-39 and alive in a given
+year: thus, the sample frame will change in each year.
 Note that the denominator is all women, not just those with a relative alive.

 In our code, we will approach this by writing a function that we will loop over each year of interest.
 The function will take in a year, look